How to do things with Wittgenstein: The applicability of his ideas within philosophy and beyond

 This two-day conference will continue the tradition of international meetings devoted to Wittgenstein’s legacy organized in Cracow – a city where the philosopher was resident for several months.
 Its proposed subject matter – the philosophical and (even more) the non-philosophical applicability of his ideas – is at one and the same time specific and multidisciplinary, ranging as it does from the formal and cognitive sciences, through linguistics, psychology and sociology, to reflections on politics, law, history, art, religion and civilization generally.
 We especially welcome submissions directly addressing issues of current and ongoing importance.

 The conference is organized by the Institute of Philosophy and Sociology of the Pedagogical University of Cracow.
-It will take place on June 13th-14th 2020 (Saturday and Sunday), at the University’s main building (ul.
+It will take place on September 10-11 2020 (Thursday-Friday), at the University’s main building (ul.
 Podchorążych 2).

 - Jakub Gomułka (Pedagogical University, Cracow)